 Feedback is powerful.
 Consider ways you can offer parents thanks and encouragement to keep commenting.

-You may want to recognise the commenting efforts of particular parents in a blog post, class newsletter or in a personal email.
+You may want to recognize the commenting efforts of particular parents in a blog post, class newsletter or in a personal email.
 The flow on effect can be immense.

 Linda Yollis uses blog posts to highlight comments from their classroom community.